Arne Henden: Work

 Henden moved to Ohio State University to work on the Large Binocular Telescope after gaining his doctorate.
 He also built several imagers and spectrographs for the 1.8-meter Perkins telescope.

 in 1992, he returned to work at the United States Naval Observatory Flagstaff Station (NOFS) as a senior research scientist, the site where his love for astronomy first started.
 At NOFS, he specialized in visual and near-IR imaging systems and co-discovered 239046 Judysyd, a faint asteroid of the main-belt, in collaboration with astronomer Stephen Levine on 25 February 2006.
-Henden was also part of the team that created specifications for the Discovery Channel's 4.2m telescope.
+Henden was also part of the team that created specifications for Lowell Observatory's 4.3-m Discovery Channel Telescope.
 He has also worked on the Sloan Digital Sky Survey and consulted for the Radio Astronomy Institute in developing a robotic observatory near the Grand Canyon.

 In the Spring of 2004, Henden was named director of the American Association of Variable Star Observers (AAVSO), an organization he had long been a member of.

 Henden has authored more than 100 articles in peer-reviewed publications as either primary or co-author.
 Henden has also positioned himself as a specialist in photometry by writing one of the classic texts in the subject: Astronomical Photometry (1978: Willman-Bell) Henden has worked extensively with amateurs interested in variable stars and minor planet astrometry mainly through the AAVSO.